ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 The main changes incorporated in version 2.0.0 compared to version 1.0.0 are as follows.
 More details can be found in the release notes available in the 3W Project repository [[15]](#15).

 1. Its structure has been considerably modified.
 Data is now saved in Parquet files, and no longer in CSV files;
-1. 1 variable has been discontinued (T-JUS-CKGL) and 20 others have been added, resulting in 27 variables in the current version;
+1. One variable has been discontinued (T-JUS-CKGL) and 20 others have been added, resulting in 27 variables in the current version;
-1. 1 undesirable type of event has been added: Hydrate in Service Line;
+1. One undesirable type of event has been added: Hydrate in Service Line;
 1. The number of real instances has increased by 94;
 1. The number of simulated instances has increased by 150;
-1. The number of real wells covered has rose from 21 to 42;
+1. The number of real wells covered has increased from 21 to 42;
-1. 1 label has been added: state label;
+1. One label has been added: state label;
 1. More labeled data (observations) have been incorporated in several instances;
 1. No simulated or hand-drawn instances have changed significantly.
 All 20 additional variables were incorporated into these instances with missing values.